1. Career Advice

 3. Work samples or portfolio

-If you’re interviewing for a creative position, such as a graphic designer or an architect, an interviewer may ask to see samples of your work.
-Bring some work samples or your portfolio to the interview so you can discuss your experience in detail.
-Choose samples that best reflect your skills and expertise.
+If you’re interviewing for a creative position, such as a graphic designer or architect, an interviewer will probably want to see additional samples of your work.
+Bring some work samples or your portfolio to the interview so that you can discuss your experience in detail.

-If you can describe the results of the work samples you provide, that’s even better.
-For example, if you’re a marketing professional, you might show an interviewer an advertising campaign that generated new revenue for your last company.
+Choose samples that best reflect your skills and expertise, and be ready to describe their results or impact.
+For example, if you’re a social media manager, you might show an interviewer an online campaign that generated new revenue for your last company.

 4. Water bottle